Is It Time to Break Up With Your Menopause Hormone Therapy?

 Bioidential hormones: These are usually referred to as custom-compounded hormones that are “prepared” by a pharmacist on an individual basis, NAMS says.
 These aren't proven to be safer or more effective than conventional hormone therapy, and their preparation isn't overseen by a regulatory agency.

-Doctors and other women say that staying "balanced," with a healthy diet, plenty of exercise, and strong social connections all go a long way toward managing your menopause—instead of the other way around.
+Doctors and other women say that staying "balanced," with a healthy diet, plenty of exercise, and strong social connections all go a long way toward managing your menopause.